Organic Gummy Supplements: A Systems Engineering Challenge, Not a Sourcing One

-The “small” ingredients create the biggest headaches
+The “small” ingredients cause the biggest headaches

-- Texture drift (softening, firming, or uneven bite)
+• Texture drift—softening, firming, or uneven bite

 Pectin vs gelatin: not a lifestyle choice, a process decision